dhh1128/codecraft.co/what-is-a-software-architect.md

 slug: what-is-a-software-architect
 redirect_from:
   - /2008/09/10/what-is-a-software-architect
+comments:
+  - author: What a Software Architect is NOT &laquo; Software, Wetware, Webware
+    date: 2012-06-26 09:04:23
+    comment: >
+      [...] another post, I defined the role of a software architect.
+This post points out some duties that are not [...]
 ---
 When people ask me what I do for a living, I usually say I'm a computer guy and leave it there.
 But if they want more detail, I tell them I'm a software architect.
 When I give that answer, I often wonder if I sound pretentious, like those who say "sanitation engineer" instead of "garbage man."
 Do those who ask the question think a "software architect" is just a fancy way of saying "computer programmer?"

 Well, although I am a programmer of sorts, what I do is different enough from standard computer programming to require a different name.